7 Recommendations for Remote Product Managers

 Remote Product Management

-Being able to shift to remote work was considered a benefit before pandemic shutdowns.
+Shifting to remote work was considered a benefit before the pandemic shutdowns.

 Remote product managers may have team members in these configurations:

 Each member works from separate offices in different cities, states, or countries in this type of team.

 Fully remote team members may work from home for public health reasons or improve work-life balance.

 Some employees work in a centralised location in hybrid teams, while other team members work remotely.

 Flex team members can work in a centralised location or remotely, and they may alternate days or weeks in which they work in remote locations.

 There are advantages for remote product managers and their teams, companies are finding.
 These include: